 Pre-applications will be reviewed for responsiveness of the proposed work to the research topics identified in this FOA.
-DOE will send a response by email to each applicant encouraging or discouraging the submission of a full application by January 27, 2016.
+DOE will send a response by email to each applicant encouraging or discouraging the submission of a full application by the date cited above.
 Applicants who have not received a response regarding the status of their preapplication by this date are responsible for contacting the program to confirm this status.